 — Look for a supplement with a USP seal.
 This indicates the product has been verified for its purity, strength and manufacturing quality by the U.S. Pharmacopoeia.
 This is a key step because dietary supplements aren’t regulated by the Food and Drug Administration, Webster warns.

 — Purchase directly from the manufacturer.
 Supplements offered by third-party distributors may not be stored in ideal conditions or could be counterfeit, Bauche cautions.

 — Ask your health provider if you should use other supplements along with vitamin D, Angelone advises.
-Some health experts will want you to use vitamin K2 or magnesium along with vitamin D to help your body better absorb vitamin D.
+Some health experts will want you to use vitamin K2 or magnesium along with vitamin D as part of a comprehensive bone health regimen.

 More from U.S. News

-Update 04/05/21: This article was previously published and has been updated with new information.
+Update 05/14/21: This article was previously published and has been updated.